 How to Become a Respiratory Therapist in California

 Becoming a respiratory therapist in California involves obtaining your license from the Respiratory Care Board of California.
 To apply for licensure, you have to meet education, credential examination and ethics course requirements outlined by the Board9.
-To meet these requirements and become a licensed respiratory therapist in California, follow the steps below.
+To find out what are the requirements to be a respiratory therapist in California, review each of the steps below:

 1. Complete an Approved Respiratory Care Education Program

 All applicants must complete a respiratory care education program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), earning at least an associate’s degree.
 You can find a list of approved programs in California on the Respiratory Care Board of California’s website10.